machine-intelligence-laboratory/DDI-100/dataset/README.md

 For every origin page some images with different distortions are generated.
 This is marked by adding underscore followed by number to the original page name.

-For example page number 12 is presented in dataset as orig_imgs/12.png, its original boxes is in orig_boxes/12.pkl.
-Distorted images are gen_imgs/12_0.png, gen_imgs/12_1.png and there boxes are gen_boxes/12_0.pickle, gen_boxes/12_1.pickle.
-Masks obey the same naming rule.
+For example page number 12 is presented in dataset as "orig_imgs/12.png", its original boxes is in "orig_boxes/12.pkl".
+Distorted images are "gen_imgs/12_0.png", "gen_imgs/12_1.png" and there boxes are "gen_boxes/12_0.pickle", "gen_boxes/12_1.pickle".
+Masks obey the same naming rule with addition of "\_{n}", where n means mask number since more then one mask is created for everry image.

 # Box format
 Pickle file for every page represents python object with following structure: